JulioDeLeon/TwitchyDemo/README.md

 # TwitchyDemo

 Background:
-This demo is my interpretation of what 'Gaming with Twitch' is implemented.
-The project is done in Haskell in full.
-It also shows a practical applications of both concepts in functional languages and functional languages themselves.
+This demo is my interpretation of what 'Gaming with Twitch' is implemented, there is a server which takes in user commands and sends the most popular command to control some character.
+However the 'character' for this project is a robot.
+Communication with the robot is done through serial/UART.
+The project acts like a chatroom for the most part.
+What functionallity that has been added is the server will use STMs to keep a queue which is filled with client requests.
+The server will the interpret the queue and send the most popular command to the robot.
+The project is done in Haskell in full, and shows a practical application of both concepts in functional languages and functional languages themselves.

 Note: